 Suggested Quote: “I have created a results-oriented action plan that provides a pathway for diverse lawyers to grow in their careers and reach the upper echelons of leadership within our organization and in the wider legal profession.
 I also encourage my colleagues to join me in making a similar pledge so that together we can have real impact on advancing diversity,” said [Leader Name].

-Through the Leaders at the Front initiative, LCLD is asking its more than 400 embers, who include corporate chief legal officers and law firm managing partners, to make personal commitments to DEI and implement organizational changes that are specific, meaningful and measurable.
+Through the Leaders at the Front initiative, LCLD is asking its more than 400 Members, who include corporate chief legal officers and law firm managing partners, to make personal commitments to DEI and implement organizational changes that are specific, meaningful and measurable.
 These Leaders’ Pledges are available on LCLD’s Leaders at the Front website.
 LCLD also provides resources to help its Members create impactful pledges and a platform for leaders to share plans and best practices so that a collective voice across the industry will create transformational change.

 [Leader Name]'s pledge is available here [Insert Link] and includes a commitment to [Insert Relevant Information].